Looney Tunes: Back in Action: Plot

 At the Louvre, the group discover that the card contains a viewing window for the Mona Lisa and use it to discover a hidden map of Africa.
 Elmer Fudd appears and chases Bugs and Daffy through several paintings to obtain the card.
 Meanwhile, Kate is kidnapped by Beaky Buzzard and Smith, Mr. Chairman's bodyguard.
 DJ rescues Kate, while Elmer disintegrates into tiny dots after emerging from a pointillist painting.

-The group travels to Africa and meet Granny, Sylvester, and Tweety, who escort them to the ruins of a jungle temple containing the blue monkey.
-At that point, Granny and company reveal themselves to be Mr. Chairman, Smith, and Taz in disguise.
-Mr. Chairman teleports everyone to the Acme headquarters and tricks DJ into giving him the diamond in exchange for Damian's release.
+The group travels to Africa and meet Granny, Sylvester and Tweety, who escort them to the ruins of a jungle temple containing the Blue Monkey.
+At that point, Granny and company reveal themselves to be Mr. Chairman, Smith and Taz in disguise.
+Mr. Chairman teleports everyone to the Acme headquarters and tricks DJ into giving him the diamond in exchange for Damian's release, with him going back on his word once the diamond is in his hands.

-Marvin is sent to place the diamond in an Acme satellite's ray gun; with it, Mr. Chairman plans to turn most of the world's population into monkeys to make his products before reverting the population into people who will buy them.
-DJ and Kate rescue Damian from a death trap, while Bugs and Daffy chase Marvin into space.
-Marvin defeats Bugs, prompting Daffy to become Duck Dodgers in order to destroy the diamond.
-The intervention leads to Mr. Chairman transforming into a monkey, leading to his arrest.
+Marvin is sent to place the diamond in an Acme satellite's ray gun; with it, Mr. Chairman plans to turn everyone on the planet but himself into monkeys to make his products before reversing the effects so they can purchase them.
+DJ and Kate face off against a robotic dog and rescue Damian from one of Wile E. Coyote's death traps, while Bugs and Daffy chase Marvin into space.
+Marvin defeats Bugs, prompting Daffy to become Duck Dodgers in order to stop the ray gun.
+Bugs manages to fight back and defeats Marvin by plugging his finger into his gun, imprisoning him inside his own bubble.
+Daffy then uses his own bill to compress the ray gun's blast into two smaller ones through his nostrils.
+One of them misses Earth entirely while the other only transforms Mr. Chairman into a monkey, leading to his arrest.
 Bugs and Daffy return to Earth, where it is revealed that the preceding events were staged.
 Bugs promises Daffy that they will be equal partners, before the latter is flattened by the Looney Tunes rings.
-Porky Pig attempts to close the film with "That's all, folks!", but the studio closes, to Porky's indignation.
+Porky Pig attempts to close the film with "That's all, folks!", but the studio closes before he could say it, much to his indignation.